Timeline & History

 August

-August focused on the implementation of the ILP Solver, the core engine that converts the Cost Matrix into an executable plan.
-The system architecture closes the loop between observation and execution, using the solver to minimize costs under constraints like rate limits and concurrency.
-A key architectural decision was to decouple the metric aggregation from the core routing logic to prevent performance bottlenecks.
+August focused on the engineering implementation of the ILP solver — the core engine that converted the Cost Matrix into an executable plan.
+The system architecture closed the loop between observation and execution: observe → plan → execute → observe.
+A key architectural decision was to decouple metric aggregation from the core routing logic to prevent performance bottlenecks.
+The solver backend (HiGHS or equivalent) was placed behind an interface to keep the patent description true regardless of implementation changes.
+On the platform building line, the system continued to mature toward commercial readiness.

 Read full story